Seahawks notes: Pete Carroll says Damon ‘Snacks’ Harrison ‘is done playing’ for Seattle

 The Seahawks essentially put the game away with a 13-yard touchdown pass from Russell Wilson to Jacob Hollister on a third-and-four play with 2:51 left that made it 20-9.

-On the play, Metcalf and Tyler Lockett were lined up to the right side while Hollister and rookie Freddie Swain were on the left.
+On the play, Metcalf and Tyler Lockett were lined up to the right side, and Hollister and rookie Freddie Swain on the left.

-But if going to one of Lockett or Metcalf might have seemed the more logical move just based on their stats, Carroll noted that Wilson made the right choice because Hollister was the most open receiver, having broken free at the line of Rams safety Jordan Fuller.
+But if going to Lockett or Metcalf might have seemed more logical based on their production this season, Carroll noted that Wilson made the right choice because Hollister was the most open receiver, having broken free at the line of Rams safety Jordan Fuller.

-“It was really a statement of trust,’’ Carroll said.
-“It matched up beautifully, He went there because it was one-on-one by those guys (The Rams).
-Russ did it exactly as he’s supposed to.’’
+“It was really a statement of trust,” Carroll said.
+“It matched up beautifully, He went there because it was one on one by those guys (the Rams).
+Russ did it exactly as he’s supposed to.”

-Carroll said Swain perfectly executed his role in running an in route that helped create some separation for Hollister.
+Carroll said Swain executed his role in running an in route that helped create separation for Hollister.

-“Freddie did it great there,’’ Carroll said.
+“Freddie did it great there,” Carroll said.
 “And Jake was patient and poised.
 He didn’t rush it.
-It was just perfect, And what a great moment, you know?’’
+It was just perfect, And what a great moment, you know?”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.